 I love being a mother and think this is the most important job I will ever have.

-I am passionate about the law, diversity, healthcare and education.
+I am passionate about the law, business, diversity, healthcare and education.

 My mission is to do all I can to ensure that as many people as possible get the support they need to maximise their potential.